jonasjuhler/procgenac/README.md

 ### 2. Not using conda

-If only using pip for package management and using some other tool for environments then first create the environemnt.
+If only using pip for package management and using some other tool for environments then first create the environemnt and activate it.

-`$ some command to create env`
+    $ some command to create env
+    $ some command to activate env

 Then pip install the project itself as a development environment (from the root folder).